 When planning for college, don’t forget to consider all the pre-college expenses.
 That includes test prep and standardized testing fees, as well as college application fees.
 You can find those and other pre-college costs in my free college budget checklist.
 Just fill in the form below to get your copy.

 After paying four to six years of tuition, many students are unpleasantly surprised to learn they have to pay to graduate.
 It doesn’t seem fair, but graduation fees will probably cost you several hundred dollars.

 First, most schools charge a general graduation fee, perhaps called a commencement fee.
 These fees pay for things like commencement speakers and printing graduation programs.
 You’ll pay this fee even if you don’t participate in your graduation ceremony.

 Second, you’ll pay to rent your cap and gown.
-Rental costs vary based on which company your school contracts to provide caps and gowns.
-At my university, the full gear (gown, cap and tassel) will cost you about $75.
-You may be able to avoid this expense if you don’t walk at graduation, but I really encourage all students to attend their graduation ceremony.
+Rental costs vary based on which company your school contracts to provide hats and dresses.
+At my university, the complete gear (gown, cap and tassel) will cost you about $75.
+You may avoid this expense if you don’t walk at graduation, but I encourage all students to attend their graduation ceremony.

 Finally, you have to apply to graduate, which usually involves a small fee.
 This fee is typically used to cover the cost of printing and mailing your diploma.
-The deadline to apply for graduation will be clearly listed on your school’s academic calendar.
-Be sure to apply by the deadline, or you’ll be charged a late fee on top of the actual fee.
+The deadline to apply for graduation will be listed on your school’s academic calendar.
+Be sure to use it by the deadline, or you’ll be charged a late fee on top of the actual fee.

 These fees are charged for classes in which supplies are used.
 For example, consumables fees pay for paint in an art class or chemicals in a science class.
 This type of fee goes by different names, including the generic “lab fee.”